denten-books/plain-text/5-surface.md

-    piece of information that isn't related to the work of the moment, one can very quickly and easily insert a note within the structure of a file at such a place that it will nether get in the way nor get lost.
+    piece of information that isn't related to the work of the moment, one can very quickly and easily insert a note within the structure of a file at such a place that it will neither get in the way nor get lost.

     1B2B2 "Later, working in another part of the file,